alarista/alarista/README.md

 - 👋 Hi, I’m @alarista
 - 👀 I’m interested in Digital Marketing, Growth Hacking and Technology
 - 🌱 I’m currently learning Web Development (HTML, CSS & JS)
-- 💞️ I’m looking to collaborate on open-source projects and marketing strtegies for NGOs.
+- 💞️ I’m looking to collaborate on open-source projects and marketing strategies.
 - 📫 How to reach me: https://www.linkedin.com/in/alsynoe/

 <!---